Kindle Oasis vs Paperwhite – Comparison of the newest versions

 - A single battery charge lasts weeks, not hours.

-Kindle Oasis vs Paperwhite review
+Kindle Oasis vs Paperwhite: Review

 The most awaited 4th generation Paperwhite from its 2015 predecessor promises to be better-equipped not only with its IPX8 waterproof rating, but also its Bluetooth-enabled Audiobooks, and the sleek glass front design.
 It easily earns more bang for your buck.

 As such, I will run through the specs and notable features of each device, and identify their similarities and differences along the way.
-Afterwards, I think you’ll be the better judge whether they are worth their price tag or not.
+Afterward, I think you’ll be the better judge whether they are worth their price tag or not.

 Design of this 2 Kindles